How to work – when (pretty much) everyone’s at home

 Steve Bynghall is a freelance consultant, researcher and writer specializing in the digital workplace, intranets, knowledge management, collaboration and other digital themes.
 He is DWG’s Research and Knowledge Lead, a benchmark evaluator and research analyst for DWG.

-Shimrit is Director of Knowledge for DWG, focused on curating knowledge on the digital workplace for its members and clients such as Adobe, The Coca-Cola Company, and Ubisoft.
+Shimrit is a Lead Consultant for DWG, focused on curating knowledge on the digital workplace for its members and clients such as Adobe, The Coca-Cola Company, and Ubisoft.
 Shimrit has recently co-authored Nature of Work: The new story of work for a living age with Paul Miller.

 Listen to the podcast